Ram-1998/live-worldmap-visualization/README.md

 ## Live Hosts

-The project is hosted on http://karanagarwal.me/live-worldmap-visualization.
+**For the live code, wait for a few seconds for the server to start** The project is hosted on http://karanagarwal.me/live-worldmap-visualization.
 It can also be accessed through http://live-worldmap-visualization.herokuapp.com/.